Quasi-fibered boundary pseudodifferential operators: Abstract

 \section{Abstract}

 We develop a pseudodifferential calculus for differential operators associated to quasi-fibered boundary metrics ($\QFB$ metrics), a class of metrics including the quasi-asymptotically conical metrics ($\QAC$ metrics) of Degeratu-Mazzeo and the quasi-asymptotically locally Euclidean metrics ($\QALE$ metrics) of Joyce.
-Introducing various principal symbols, we introduce the notion of fully elliptic $\QFB$ operators and show that those are Fredholm when acting on suitable Sobolev spaces.
+Introducing various principal symbols, we introduce the notion of fully elliptic $\QFB$ operators and show that those are Fredholm when acting on $\QFB$ Sobolev spaces.
 For $\QAC$ metrics, we also develop a pseudodifferential calculus for the conformally related class of $\Qb$ metrics.
-We use these calculi to construct a parametrix for the Hodge-deRham operator of certain $\QFB$ metrics, allowing us to obtain results about the decay at infinity of $L^2$ harmonic forms.
-In a companion paper, this result will be used to study the $L^2$ cohomology of some $\QFB$ metrics.
-For $\QFB$ metrics of depth two, our parametrix construction allows us to show that the Hodge-deRham operator is Fredholm when acting on suitable Sobolev spaces.
+We use these calculi to construct a parametrix for the Hodge-deRham operator of certain $\QFB$ metrics, allowing us to show that it is Fredholm on suitable Sobolev spaces and that the space of $L^2$ harmonic forms is finite dimensional.
+Our parametrix is obtained by inverting certain model operators at infinity, inversions that we achieve in part through a fine understanding of the low energy limit of the resolvent of the Hodge-deRham operator.
+Our parametrix also implies that $L^2$ harmonic forms decay faster at infinity than an arbitrary $L^2$ form, the extra decay being quantified in terms of a small negative power of the distance function.
+This decay of $L^2$ harmonic forms is used in a companion paper to study the $L^2$ cohomology of some $\QFB$ metrics.